YouX subscription

 Head-mounted Display

-A device with translucent glasses or glasses that attaches to the user's head allowing them to view virtual images that are projected onto the real world.
-Google Glass cases, Spectacles by Snap, among others.
+A device with translucent glasses or goggles that attaches to the user's head allowing them to view virtual images that are projected onto the real world.
+Cases of Google Glass, Spectacles by Snap, among others.

 MIXED REALITY